openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 #### Further Concerns

-Once the security defined above is configured, there are still other concerns need to be taken into account:
+Once configured, there are still other concerns need to be taken into
+account:

 - What happens when systems are removed/added?
 - What happens when a certificate expires?
-How does a system know not to trust a certificate anymore?
+- How does a system know not to trust a certificate anymore?
-- What happens when private keys need to regenerated?
+- What happens when private keys need to regenerate?

 Remember, the systems deferred trust to the CA, which means it is independent of the software.
 CAs do not automatically handle the propagation of these types of events.
-CAs are files on a secure system.
+CAs are data files on a storage device.
 Issuing or revoking certificates does not generate any kind of event without additional software.
 There is also the issue of certificates expiring.
 That "-dash 360" puts a lifetime on each certificate.
 You could make that incredibly long but exposes your system to having incredibly old certificates around when encryption and the methods to defeat it have had ample time to improve.
-Also, it is possible that a private key's strength, might need to be improved by generating new keys.
-This can happen when security vulnerabilities are found.
+Also, a private key's strength might need enhancement by generating new keys.
+Replacing private keys is necessary when with the advent of security vulnerabilities and improved cryptography.
 New private keys automatically require new certificates.

 Even if we ignore all of those concerns: who did we trust to get this system setup?
 Whatever or whoever that was was our seed of trust: the